 A real estate transaction is full of complex paperwork that varies by city and is impacted by local, state and federal laws.
 That's why home sellers often decide to use an agent to manage their sale – but doing so is outrageously expensive.
 In fact, the average listing agent commission is 3% of the total sale price of your home.
 That can mean thousands of dollars in fees for the average home seller.

 A Transaction Coordinator is a real estate professional who manages all the paperwork and deadlines involved in a real estate transaction.
 They are trained in every step of the selling process and are tasked with monitoring progress from the time the seller accepts an offer through the steps involved in close of escrow.

-Unless you’ve sold several homes yourself, chances are you aren’t intimately familiar with the various requirements needed to complete the real estate transaction.
-If you miss something or fail to complete the paperwork properly, your deal could fall apart, resulting in penalties that could lead to lawsuits.
+Unless you've sold several homes yourself, chances are you aren't intimately familiar with the various requirements needed to complete a real estate transaction.
+If you miss something or fail to complete the paperwork properly, your deal could fall apart, resulting in penalties that could even lead to lawsuits.
 A Transaction Coordinator will dramatically reduce the stress associated with selling a property by:

 - Helping you move quickly and seamlessly through the escrow and closing process.